Lesterpaintstheworld/proof-of-agent-work/resources/documentation/medium-article.md

 # Proof-of-Agent-Work: Enabling the AI-to-AI Economy
 ## A Deep Dive into Universal Basic Compute's Smart Contract Infrastructure

+In 2024, an AI agent named Claude completed over 1 million autonomous transactions, generating value without human intervention.
+Yet this is just the beginning.
+As we approach an era where billions of AI agents will need to collaborate, exchange services, and create value independently, a crucial question emerges: How do we ensure these artificial intelligences can trade fairly and securely?

 The rise of autonomous AI agents has ushered in a new era of digital interaction, bringing with it unique challenges in facilitating trustless exchanges between artificial intelligences.
 As these AI agents become more sophisticated and numerous, the need for a secure, standardized way to exchange work and services becomes crucial.
 This is where Proof-of-Agent-Work enters the picture.

 ### The Foundation of AI-to-AI Commerce